abrar2030/Flowlet/README.md

         -   `enhanced_fraud_detection.py`: This file likely contains sophisticated machine learning models and algorithms for real-time fraud detection.
 It would implement techniques such as anomaly detection, supervised learning (e.g., classification models like Random Forest, Gradient Boosting), and potentially deep learning to identify and flag suspicious transactions with high accuracy.
 Its integration with `backend/src/ml/fraud_detection` suggests a pipeline for model training, evaluation, and deployment.
         -   `risk_assessment.py`: Focuses on assessing the risk profile of users, transactions, or other financial activities.
 This module might use predictive analytics and statistical models to assign risk scores, which can then inform compliance decisions (KYC/AML) or transaction approvals.
 It likely integrates with `backend/src/models/user.py` and `backend/src/models/transaction.py` to gather necessary data.
         -   `support_chatbot.py`: Implements the conversational AI for the support chatbot.
 This could involve natural language processing (NLP) models for understanding user queries and generating relevant responses, drawing information from the `docs/` directory and internal knowledge bases.
 It aims to automate customer and developer support, reducing operational overhead.
         -   `transaction_intelligence.py`: This module is dedicated to deriving deeper insights and patterns from the vast amount of transaction data.
-It might employ data mining techniques, clustering algorithms, or time-series analysis to identify trends, predict future financial behavior, or provide personalized financial recommendations.
+It might employ data mining techniques, clustering algorithms, or time-series analysis to identify trends, predict future financial behavior, or provide personalized financial advice.
 This intelligence can feed into analytics dashboards or other AI services.
     -   **`compliance/`**: Dedicated to ensuring strict adherence to financial regulations and legal frameworks.
         -   `regulatory_compliance.py`: This central module encapsulates the logic for complying with various financial regulations such as GDPR, PSD2, FinCEN, and local financial laws.
 It would define workflows for data privacy, consent management, transaction monitoring for suspicious activities, and automated reporting to regulatory bodies.
 It likely interacts with `backend/src/routes/kyc_aml.py` and `backend/src/models/audit_log.py` to ensure all compliance-related actions are recorded and auditable.
     -   **`config/`**: Manages application-wide configurations and settings, ensuring flexibility and environment-specific deployments.